shprink/conferences/2017/code_once_deploy_everywhere_with_ionic/slides/web_today.md

             <li>it can manage Web Push notifications to re engage users</li>
             <li>Available on Chrome, Firefox, Opera and soon on Safari</li>
         </ul>
-        <b>Ok so background processes is a really cool feature but what do we miss the most to improve Web performance?
+        <b>Ok so now What do we miss the most to improve Web performance?
 We are missing multi threading!</b>
     </aside>
 </section>